wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Requests        November 2014

+      returned from cache to any client within the network indicated by ADDRESS and SCOPE PREFIX-LENGTH.

-   is willing to cache, even if previous responses indicated that a shorter netmask was the optimal response.
+   As another reply is received, the reply will be tied to a different network.
+The server SHOULD keep in cache both replies, and return the most appropriate one depending on the address of the client.
+Per standard DNS caching behavior, all records SHOULD be retained until their TTL expires.
+Subsequent queries to refresh the data should always specify the longest SCOPE PREFIX-LENGTH that the Recursive Resolver is willing to cache, even if previous responses indicated that a shorter prefix-length was the optimal response.

    Although omitting network-specific caching will significantly simplify an implementation, the resulting drop in cache hits is very